stackhpc/tf-demo/README.md

 git clone git@github.com:stackhpc/tf-demo.git
 ```

-Make and activate a virtualenv, and install ansible, the openstack sdk and an selinux shim via `pip`:
+Make and activate a virtualenv, then install ansible, the openstack sdk and an selinux shim via `pip`:
 ```shell
 cd tf-demo
 virtualenv .venv